Home > Undergraduates

 LAPOP is pleased to have a program through which Vanderbilt undergraduate students can become involved with LAPOP and work with the AmericasBarometer survey data: the LAPOP Undergraduate Research Fellows Program.
 Click here for more information and a call for proposals.
 Deadlines for applications are August 1 and December 1.

 Research Fellows are encouraged to conduct original research using LAPOP data.
-2014 LAPOP Undergraduate Research Fellow, Emily Stewart analyzed "Public Health Services Use in Latin America and the Caribbean."
-This research led to the publication of an Insights .
+2014 LAPOP Undergraduate Research Fellow, Emily Stewart, presented her research to LAPOP faculty, staff, and students.
+Her presentation, "Public Health Services use in Latin America and the Caribbean," can be found here.
+This research led to the publication of an Insights that can be found here.

 System for Online Data Analysis (SODA)